In the first half of the 20th century, the townland of Garrynapeaka, on the way into Gougane Barra, was home to

 ‘Yes’ she said quietly, ‘it will be another grand day- tomorrow.’

 And her eyebrows sank, very slowly, like a falling curtain."

-In the summer of 2005/2006 and 2008, The New Theatre company, and Gougane Barra Hotel brought the drama back to the valley with a very popular production of "The Tailor and his wife Ansty are buried in the cemetery in Gougane Barra
+company and Gougane Barra Hotel brought the drama back to the valley with a very popular production

+The Tailor and his wife Ansty are buried in the cemetery in Gougane Barra

 "A star danced and under that was I born."